raedahgroup/video-production/decredPoliteia/decredPoliteia_vo.md

 ## Decred in Depth: Politeia
 ### Voice Over

-### Keywords
-`proposal`, `Timestamped`, `versioned`, `self-governance`, `immutable`, `off-chain storage`, `git`, `chain-anchored`

-Named after the greek term meaning ‘a system of government’, Politeia is the Decred proposal system: a chain-anchored social media application where Decred stakeholders can take part in deciding which Decred improvement projects recieve funding from the development fund.
+Named after the greek term meaning ‘a system of government’, Politeia is the Decred proposal system: a chain-anchored social media application where stakeholders decide which projects recieve funding from the network fund.

+Decreds' governance data hosted on Politeia is made up of submitted project proposals, comments, and votes.

-Submitted project proposals, proposal comments, and votes make up Decred's governance data hosted on Politeia.
-Newly submitted content is episodically anchored to the Decred blockchain creating an immutable and cryptographically verifiable public record of Decred's governance data.
-Once a proposal is posted to Politeia, the record of its posting can never be altered or deleted, nor can proposals be forged.
+This user sourced data is episodically anchored to the Decred blockchain creating an immutable and cryptographically verifiable public record of Decred governance.

-Anchoring Politeia to the blockchain ensures that attempts to manipulate Decred's governance are significantly more difficult than if a traditional website or social media application were in use.
+This means the data stored in Politeia can never be altered, deleted, or forged, ensuring that attempts to manipulate Decred's governance are significantly more difficult than if a traditional website or social media application were in use.

-To achieve this chain-anchoring, Politeia's off-chain storage system makes use of Git (a popular revision control system), and DecredTime (a custom server application for storing timestamps on the Decred blockchain.)
+To achieve this, Politeia's off-chain storage system makes use of Git (a popular revision control system), and DecredTime (a custom server application for storing timestamps on the Decred blockchain.)

-Git tracks, hashes, and stores changes to Decred's governance data as revisions to create a historic record of every change to the data stored on Politeia.
-These revisions are then anchored to the Decred blockchain through DecredTime to construct a time sequence of data revisions that is computationally impossible to recreate.
+Git is utilized to create a historic record of every change to the data stored on Politeia.
+All revisions recorded by git are anchored to the Decred blockchain through DecredTime.
+This git plus timestamping equation results in a time sequence of data revisions that is computationally impossible to recreate.

+On the front end, the Politeia GUI provides a easy to use web-based interface for stakeholders to submit project proposals, comments, and votes.

-In order to enforce proposal quality standards and limit the amount of on-chain storage required, proposals submitted through Politeia must be manually reviewed by a human.
+In order to limit the amount of on-chain storage required, low quality proposals and spam posts will be weeded out through a human review process.

 In a system where humans must moderate content, censorship is likely to occur.
+Although censorship cannot be completely eliminated, Politeia is built to be censorship resistant.

-However, content on Politeia cannot be silently censored thanks to a transparent review process made possible by tokens.
+Unlike with many traditional social media applications, content on Politeia cannot be silently censored.
+By utilizing tokens called censorship tokens in the review process, those unfairly censored are given a means of recorse.

-Once a user sumbmits a proposal on Politeia for review, they receive a censorship token.
+It works like this.
+Once a user submits a proposal for review, they receive a censorship token.
 After their proposal has been reviewed and deemed in adherence with guidelines, it becomes available for public consideration.
 Once a proposal becomes public, its corresponding censorship token becomes invalid.

-However, if a stakeholder's proposal is rejected, their censorship token remains valid and can be used publicly prove that their proposal was censored.
-The use of censorship tokens in this manner allows stakeholders to hold human administrators publicly responsible for their actions when found to be acting inappropriately.
+If a stakeholder's proposal is rejected, then their censorship token remains valid and can be used to prove that their proposal was censored and identify the administrator responsible.

+The use of censorship tokens in this manner allows stakeholders to hold administrators publicly responsible for their actions when found to be acting inappropriately.

-Politeia is the ideal crytptographically verifiable and censorship resistant platform for self-governance.
+Crytptographically verifiable and censorship resistant, Politeia is the ideal platform for self-governance.

-To submit your own project proposal through Politeia, head to decred.org to download the software for your platform and buy Decred on exchanges listed at _decred.org/?_.
+To submit your own project proposal through Politeia, download Decrediton at decred.org and buy Decred on one of the many supporting exchanges

-Decred; Decentralized Credits.
+Decred; Decentralized Credit.